AdvReal: Physical Adversarial Patch Generation Framework for Security Evaluation of Object Detection Systems: Experiments

+Under the closed-box comparison, AdvReal achieves consistently higher attack success rates than other adversarial methods, including state-of-the-art approaches such as AdvTexture and T-SEA.
+Notably, when evaluated against the advanced detector YOLOv12, AdvReal achieves an ASR of $70.13\%$, dramatically outperforming T-SEA ($21.65\%$).

+It is worth noting that the observed gap in adversarial performance across detectors stems from the architectural discrepancy between the black-box evaluation models and the glass-box detector used for adversarial training.
+Specifically, as shown in Tab.2, all adversarial patches are generated through adversarial training on YOLOv2.
+Since YOLOv3 shares a similar one-stage architecture with YOLOv2, the patches transfer effectively, yielding a high ASR of 77.92\%.
+Compared to YOLO series detectors, the two-stage detectors and the transformer-based detectors adopt fundamentally different detection pipelines~\cite{zhang2021mining}.
+For example, Faster R-CNN relies on two-stage region proposal networks, while D-DETR uses attention-based token representations.
+The result shows that, adversarial patches against with specific architecture have significantly lower attack success rates on heterogeneous detectors~\cite{nguyen2025survey}.

 To further validate AdvReal’s adversarial performance, we evaluated the ASR of various adversarial patches under different IoU thresholds.
+In this experiment, both YOLOv2 and Faster R-CNN are used as glass-box detectors, meaning that the adversarial patches are generated and tested under the same detector architecture to measure their optimal attack capacity.
 As shown in Tab.~\ref{IOU}, AdvReal achieves higher ASRs than other attack methods when using both YOLOv2 and Faster R-CNN as detectors.
 Under the YOLOv2 detector, AdvReal attains an ASR of $45 \%$ at an IoU threshold of $0.1$—surpassing T-SEA’s $29.00 \%$ ASR at an IoU threshold of $0.5$.
 With the Faster R-CNN detector, AdvReal’s ASR approaches $100 \%$ at an IoU threshold of $0.5$, significantly exceeding T-SEA’s $67.10 \%$.
-These results indicate that our algorithm performs effectively even under low thresholds and can successfully attack nearly all samples when the threshold is high.
+The results indicate that AdvReal can achieve nearly complete suppression of detection outputs when evaluated in a white-box setting, regardless of the detector type.